Analog cosmological reheating in an ultracold Bose gas: Analog reheating

-in line with the intuition that a larger Hubble parameter leads to a faster freeze-out.
+in line with the intuition that a larger expansion rate leads to a faster freeze-out.

-Remarkably, \cref{eq:physicalcomp} associates the state of the simulating system at each instant of the lab time $\labtime$ with the asymptotic infinite-time state of a simulated system characterized by a certain value of the initial expansion rate $H_0$.
-This is illustrated in \cref{fig:spmdcosmic}, where we used ${H_0 = \num{0.0045} \times t_0^{-1}}$ and ${\nu=2/3}$, leading to the freeze-out time ${t(\tau = \infty) \approx 444 \times t_0}$.
+Remarkably, \cref{eq:physicalcomp} associates the state of the simulating system at each instant of the laboratory time $\labtime$ with the asymptotic infinite-time state of a simulated system characterized by a certain value of the initial expansion rate $H_0$.
+This is illustrated in \cref{fig:spmdcosmic}, where we have used ${H_0 = \num{0.0045} \times t_0^{-1}}$ and ${\nu=2/3}$, leading to the freeze-out time ${t(\tau = \infty) \approx 444 \times t_0}$.

-The ability to associate the dynamics of a single simulation with arbitrary expansion schemes is a special case of the \gls{2d} geometry, where, owed to scale invariance, the equations of motion become independent of the scale factor $a$.
-The situation is different in three spatial dimensions, where, according to \cref{eq:coupling}, the coupling becomes time-dependent after the mapping as $g \propto a^{-1}$.
+The ability to associate the dynamics of a single simulation with arbitrary expansion schemes is a special case of the \gls{2d} geometry, where, owing to scale invariance, the equations of motion become independent of the scale factor $a$.
+The situation is different in three spatial dimensions, where, according to \cref{eq:coupling}, the coupling becomes time-dependent as $g \propto a^{-1}$.
 In the presence of a decreasing coupling, freeze-out may already occur during the simulation before reaching $\labtime(\cosmictime = \infty)$, in which case the expanding system will never thermalize.